 On May 26, 2020, Plaintiff Meybell Perez, on her own behalf and on behalf of a putative class of allegedly similarly situated individuals, filed a complaint against Lyneer and its client, Blower Dempsey, in the Superior Court of California, Orange County, that was subsequently amended on June 30, 2020.
-The complaint alleges that a putative class of current and former employees of Lyneer and of its client, Blower Dempsey (via Lyneer's client), while working in California since February 28, 2018, were not paid lawful wages, were not given lawful meal periods or compensation in lieu thereof, were not provided lawful rest periods or compensation in lieu thereof, were not reimbursed for employee expenses, were not paid timely wages, were knowingly and intentionally deprived of itemized employee wage statements, and were the subject of violations of the unfair competition law in California.
+The complaint alleges that a putative class of current and former employees of Lyneer and of its client, Blower Dempsey (via Lyneer's client), while working in California since February 28, 2018, were not paid lawful wages, were not given lawful meal periods or compensation in lieu thereof, were not provided lawful rest periods or compensation in lieu thereof, were not provided lawful rest periods or compensation in lieu thereof, were not provided lawful rest periods or compensation in lieu thereof, were not provided lawful rest periods or compensation in lieu thereof of itemized employee wage statements, and were the subject of violations of the unfair competition law in California.
 Lyneer and its client have entered into a settlement agreement providing for payments to the class of approximately \$750,000.
 The payment for the settlement is being shared equally by Lyneer and its client.
 The settlement is pending approval by the court and Lyneer expects to pay no more than \$375,000 of the settlement cost, less any applicable insurance.